Drizzle (database server): Platforms and interfaces

 Drizzle is written in the C++ programming language, and stores its string data in the UTF-8 format.
-It is being developed for modern Unix-like operating systems, including Linux, FreeBSD, Mac OS X, and Solaris – in general, any OS that conforms to POSIX and has a working implementation of the GNU Autotools.
-Microsoft Windows is not supported at this time, mainly for lack of Autotools support, but there has been discussion of how to accomplish this in a sensible manner.
+It was developed for modern Unix-like operating systems, including Linux, FreeBSD, Mac OS X, and Solaris – in general, any OS that conforms to POSIX and has a working implementation of the GNU Autotools.
+Microsoft Windows was not supported due to its lack of Autotools support.

 Features

 Drizzle is a re-designed version of the MySQL v6.0 codebase and is designed around a central concept of having a microkernel architecture.
 Features such as the query cache and authentication system are now plugins to the database, which follow the general theme of "pluggable storage engines" that were introduced in MySQL 5.1.
 It supports PAM, LDAP, and HTTP AUTH for authentication via plugins it ships.
-Via its plugin system it currently supports logging to files, syslog, and remote services such as RabbitMQ and Gearman.
+Via its plugin system it supports logging to files, syslog, and remote services such as RabbitMQ and Gearman.
 Drizzle is an ACID-compliant relational database that supports transactions via an MVCC design.